By Matt from our Brazil team

 The Pantanal might seem uninhabited, but it has a thriving human culture, too.
 While staying at Caiman Lodge, you can sometimes take part in stable visits, during which genuine pantaneiros (Pantanal cowboys) will teach you how to lasso, among other rancher skills.

 A mountain escape

 Two hours from São Paulo, tucked among coffee and sugar plantations and Atlantic Forest, lies Fazenda Catuçaba, a private estate-come-ecolodge-come-organic-farm.
-It’s a retreat in every sense — from civilization (the nearest village is 5 km [3 miles] away), from digital overload (there’s no Internet or electronic entertainment) and, if you like, from scheduling.
+It’s a retreat in every sense — from civilisation (the nearest village is 5 km [3 miles] away), from digital overload (there’s no internet or electronic entertainment) and, if you like, from scheduling.
 On your arrival, you’ll talk to the fazenda’s concierge about the activities on offer and, from there, they’ll plan out your days.